UCB 596 - D214

 Jennie Smoly Caruthers Biotechnology Building

 Boulder , CO 80309

 I currently study intrinsically disordered proteins using solution NMR.
 Proteins containing disordered domains perform many important cellular functions.
-The aggregations of some members of this family of proteins is implicated in neuodegenerative diseases such as Alzheimer's and Parkinson's diseases.
-My lab currently has two main projects, one to dissect the role of tubulin's C-terminal tail in microtubule structure and functions.
-The second focuses on selective transport through the nuclear pore complex.
-We are use microscopy, nuclear magentic resonance and other biophysical techniques complemented with modeling to approach these systems.
+The aggregations of some members of this family of proteins are implicated in neurodegenerative diseases such as Alzheimer's and Parkinson's diseases.
+My lab currently has two main projects: (1) to dissect the role of tubulin's C-terminal tail in microtubule structure and functions, and (2) to better understand selective transport through the nuclear pore complex.
+We use microscopy, nuclear magnetic resonance and other biophysical techniques complemented with modeling to approach these systems.
 This work includes using in cell NMR, a technique to study the structure and dynamics of proteins within living cells.